Zotye T700

-The Zotye T700 is a mid-size CUV by Zotye.
+The Zotye T700 is a mid-size crossover SUV which produced by Zotye.

 Overview

 Revealed in 2016, the Zotye T700 is the production version of the Zotye T600 S concept from the 2015 Shanghai Auto Show.
 Slightly larger and positioned above the Zotye T600, the Zotye T700 is still a mid-size CUV.
 Pricing of the Zotye T700 ranges from 106,800 to 155,800 yuan.
 Not only powered by 4G18 turbo engine and 4G63 turbo engine from Mitsubishi, it was told to have 6-speed dual-clutch transmission from German gearbox manufacturer ZF Friedrichshafen.

-The Zotye T700 name was actually used during the development phase of the Zotye SR9.
+The Zotye T700 name was used during the development phase of the Zotye SR9.
 However, the name was dropped soon after and switched to Zotye SR8 before immediately changing to Zotye SR9.

 In Vietnam, it is on sale as the Zotye Z8, with the same engine and gearbox options.

 Safety functions

-In China, the T700 passed the C-NCAP crash test with rating of five stars.
-Moreover, this car also equipped with other safety functions such as anti-lock braking system (ABS) and electronic brakeforce distribution (EBD).
+In China, the T700 passed the C-NCAP crash test with a rating of five stars.
+The car is equipped with other safety functions such as anti-lock braking system (ABS) and electronic brakeforce distribution (EBD).
 The electronic stability control (ESC) is also a standard safety feature of this affordable-luxury SUV.